 Featured Image at Top: 12 of the 16 solar panels that were installed on our roof during our initial installation in 2013.

 - ENERGY: Overdevelopment and the Delusion of Endless Growth – Book Review

 - Go Solar with Home Rooftop Photovoltaics – We Did

 - Reinventing Fire – Book Review

-- Use of Energy in the United States Explained: Energy Use in Homes – U.S. Energy Information Administration
+- Total Energy Monthly Energy Review – U.S. Energy Information Administration